-This is a setup for bigger production environments.
-It has several Graylog nodes behind a load balancer distributing the processing load.
+Complex Multi-Node designs will be required for larger production environments.
+It is comprised of two or more Graylog nodes behind a load balancer distributing the processing load.

 The load balancer can ping the Graylog nodes via HTTP on the Graylog REST API to check if they are alive and take dead nodes out of the cluster.